beresandras/image-augmentation-layers-keras/README.md

   ratio and zoom range to its original resolution
 - **RandomColorJitter**: distorts the color distibutions of images in torchvision-style
-- **RandomColorAffine**: distorts the color distibutions of images by applying a random affine transformation in color space
+- **RandomColorAffine**: distorts the color distibutions of images by applying random affine transformations in color space

 Using custom Keras preprocessing layers for data augmentation has the following two advantages: